What you need to know about the Highfield Level 4 End-Point Assessment for High Speed Rail and Infrastructure (HSRI) Advanced Technician

 End-Point Assessment methods

-Highfield plan to be ready to deliver end-point assessments for the Level 4 High Speed Rail and Infrastructure Advanced Technician, by the end of 2019.
+Highfield plan to be ready to deliver end-point assessments for the Level 4 High Speed Rail and Infrastructure Advanced Technician, by Spring 2020.
 Readiness is defined as having necessary administrative and systems infastructure and associated internal quality assurance policies and procedures to support Highfield's complete end-point assessment service.

 The price of the end-point assessment for this standard is: